allamaprabhuani/akantu2/doc/dev-doc/manual/getting_started.rst

     }

-The :cpp:func:`initialize <akantu::initialize>` function takes the text inpute file and the program parameters which can be parsed by ``Akantu`` in due form (see sect:parser).
+The :cpp:func:`initialize <akantu::initialize>` function takes the text input file and the program parameters which can be parsed by ``Akantu`` in due form (see sect:parser).
 Obviously it is necessary to include all files needed in main.
-In this manual all provided code implies the usage of ``akantu`` as namespace.
+In this manual, all provided code implies the usage of ``akantu`` as namespace.

 Compiling your simulation